Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Business tax breaks

-The Ways and Means Committee would restore a tax break from the 2017 tax package that allowed businesses to fully write off the cost of equipment in the first year it was purchased.
+The package would restore a tax break from the 2017 tax package that allowed businesses to fully write off the cost of equipment in the first year it was purchased.
 The incentive has been phasing out since 2023.

 The two provisions would expire after 2029.

+The bill would also temporarily allow companies to immediately deduct the cost of constructing or making improvements to certain types of buildings, including manufacturing plants.

-However, the plan would limit writing off the purchases of professional sports teams.
+However, the package would limit writing off the purchases of professional sports teams.

 Higher taxes for universities and foundations

 Some universities currently pay a 1.4% tax on the net investment income from their endowments.
-The Ways and Means Committee plan calls for raising that rate to as high as 21%, depending on the endowment’s size.
+The bill calls for raising that rate to as high as 21%, depending on the endowment’s size.

 Similarly, private foundations would see their tax rate jump to as much as 10%, up from roughly 1.4%.